Coastline-XploitClub/CCDC/CIRCUS/Practical Windows Security.md

 Add-AppxPackage <distro file>
 ```
 ### other settings
-- Set timezone to UTC
+- Set timezone to UTC, all registry entries are in UTC since WINDOWS XP
 ```powershell
 Set-Timezone -Id "UTC"
 ```